aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/decoder.rst

    :Allowed values: ``INTER``
    :Examples: ``--dec-simd INTER``

-The |SIMD| strategy you want to use.
+Select the |SIMD| strategy you want to use to accelerate significantly the simulation.

 Description of the allowed values: